OzanYasin/git-and-github-bootcamp/README.md

 > If it contains refs/heads/master, this means that HEAD is pointing to the master branch.

 In detached HEAD, the HEAD file contains a commit hash instead of a branch reference

+## Index

+The index file is a binary file that contains a list of the files the repository is tracking.
+It stores the file names as well as some metadata for each file.

+Not that the index does NOT store the actual contents of files.
+It only contains references to files.